dmpe/urlshorteneR/cran-comments.md

     The canonical URL of the CRAN page for a package is http://cran.r-project.org/package=pkgname

+## Downstream dependencies
+There are currently no downstream dependencies for this package, because it is the initial release.

 ## Resubmission
 This is a resubmission.
 In this version I have: